Gayatri-K26/Partners-Webpage/README.md

 I also could’ve done some data validations like checking if a given URL is valid, etc.

 I would’ve also liked to tackle all the bonus questions - especially trying to save data in a database rather than a file.
-I have some experience with databased from CS 3200 however, I did not have enough time to play around with that so I used a file instead.
+I have some experience with databases from CS 3200 however, I did not have enough time to play around with that so I used a file instead.

 Search is also a very doable task with my design.
 I am able to modify the partner information and thus extend the same functionality for search.